-Originally a four-part TV mini-series: 1.
-Uppbrottet (Separation); 2.
+The TV version is a four-part mini-series: 1.
+Uppbrottet (The Separation); 2.
 Gränsen (The Border); 3.
-Skymningslandet (Twilight Land); 4. Återkomsten (The Return).
-A total of 181 minutes cut down to 130 minutes (25 fps).
+Skymningslandet (The Twilight Land); 4. Återkomsten (The Return).
+A total of 176 minutes compared to the film's 130 minutes (25 fps).
 See more »

 2 of 2 people found this review helpful.

 Was this review helpful to you?